VCATconsulting/vtiger-webform-to-gravity-forms-converter/readme.txt

 * Add own sanitization for the Vtiger Webform code with wp_kses
 * Add 2 new filters to change the allowed tags and attributes for the Vtiger Webform code
-* Make some code improvements
+* Made some code improvements

 = 1.0.1 =